RepreZen/API-Codeflow-Node.js/README.md

 2. Rerun the generator.
 Everything but the handler files will be refreshed and will reflect the additional operation.
 3. Add a handler for the new patch method to the handler file (the corresponding controller will already be updated.)

-To check out a working implementation from the demo repository, use the following command:
+To check out a working implementation from the demo repository, use the following command (then refresh `PetStoreService` project):

 ```
 git checkout origin/05.patch -- workspace/PetStoreService 'workspace/Expanded Pet Store (v3)/models'